2002 Quarter Value Checker: Errors List, “D”, “S”, “P” Mint Mark Worth

 2002 - Present

 Grade scarcity separates thousand-dollar quarters from hundred-dollar ones.
-Tennessee pieces lead the valuations—a 2002-D at MS65 sold for $6,600, while the Philadelphia MS64 reached $6,000.
+Tennessee pieces lead valuations—a 2002-D at MS65 sold for $6,600, while the Philadelphia MS64 reached $6,000.

-Denver strikes claim three of the four highest prices.
+Denver strikes claim three of the four highest business-strike prices.
 The 2002-D Indiana MS69 brought $3,760, and Ohio MS69 fetched $3,525.
 Fewer Denver quarters survived in pristine condition, creating genuine scarcity at gem grades.

-The preceding year’s New York quarter, featuring the Statue of Liberty, had taken on profound symbolic significance as an accidental memorial to the tragedy.
-This transformed public perception of the entire series from a collecting novelty into something more emotionally resonant.
+The 2002 quarters emerged during a pivotal year in American history.
+The nation was still processing the September 11, 2001 attacks, and the 2001 New York quarter featuring the Statue of Liberty had taken on profound symbolic weight.
+This transformed public perception of the entire series from novelty to something more emotionally resonant.

 Also Read: Top 100 Most Valuable Modern Quarters Worth Money List (1965-Present)

-Is You 2002 Quarter Rare?
+Is Your 2002 Quarter Rare?

 10